 City Slicker Farms is actively recruting individuals for our Board of Directors.
 If you are interested in empowering Oakland residents to grow healthy, organic food for themselves and their families, please read below.

-In 2013, City Slicker Farms aims to expand Board membership to 15 members that represent the diversity of Oakland, particularly in terms of age, race, ethnicity, gender, and life experience.
+City Slicker Farms aims to expand Board membership to 15 members that represent the diversity of Oakland, particularly in terms of age, race, ethnicity, gender, and life experience.
 We’re looking for new Board members who:

 City Slicker Farms' 2012 Annual Report is Here!
 Since 2001, we have partnered with over 10,000 program participants and nearly 2,800 volunteers to grow 180,000 pounds of food, increasing the health and wellbeing of our community.
 We invite you to read our 2012 Annual Report to hear about what's fresh at City Slicker Farms.